cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 ## The Update Function

-Tue `Update` function is the core of the AEGIS-256 algorithm.
-It updates the state `{S0, ...S5}` using a 128-bit value.

 ~~~
 Update(M)
 ~~~

+The `Update` function is the core of the AEGIS-256 algorithm.
+It updates the state `{S0, ...S5}` using a 128-bit value.

 Inputs: